The Fibonacci--Redheffer matrix and its properties: Introduction

 The outline of the rest of the paper follows.
-In the next section, the determinant of $F_R (n)$ is derived for all positive integers $n$.
+In the next section, the determinant of the Fibonacci--Redheffer matrix $F_R (n)$ is derived for all positive integers $n$, and it is observed that it is always negative.
 The asymptotic behaviour of the determinant as $n \rightarrow \infty$ is studied as well.
-Then, the spectral properties of the Fibonacci--Redheffer matrix are discussed in Section 3.
-Open questions are also reported for the interested reader.
-The matrix $F_R(n)$ is also connected with the Hessenberg matrices; a note referring to the Riemann hypothesis is also stated (in Remark \ref{Hessenberg}).
+In Section 3, it is proved that the eigenvalues of $F_R (n)$ are real and simple, and all the entries of the eigenvectors of $F_R (n)$ are nonzero.
+Moreover, the eigenvalues of $F_R (n)$, except the smallest one (which is the only negative eigenvalue), are located close to Fibonacci numbers.
 Finally, in Section 4, the asymptotic behaviour of the determinant of more general Redheffer--type matrices is studied through some intriguing examples.